Eslanda Goode Robeson: Early years and marriage

-Eslanda Cardozo Goode was born in Washington, D.C., on December 15, 1895, descended from enslaved Africans.
-Her maternal great-grandfather was a Sephardic Jew whose family was expelled from Spain in the 17th century.
-Her maternal grandfather was Francis Lewis Cardozo, the first black secretary of state of South Carolina.
-Her father John Goode was a law clerk in the War Department who later finished his law degree at Howard University.
-Eslanda had two older brothers, John Jr. and Francis.
+Eslanda Cardozo Goode was born in Washington, D.C., on December 15, 1895.
+Her maternal great-grandparents were Isaac Nunez Cardozo, a Sephardic Jew whose family was expelled from Spain in the 17th century, and Lydia Weston, who was of partial African descent and had been enslaved and then manumitted in 1826 by Plowden Weston in Charleston, South Carolina.
+Their son, Francis Lewis Cardozo, was the first black Secretary of State of South Carolina, and he married Catherine Romena Howell, daughter of an Englishwoman and a man of color from the West Indies.
+Their daughter, Eslanda Sarah Cardozo, married John Jacob Astor Goode, a law clerk in the War Department who later finished his law degree at Howard University.
+Eslanda Goode had two older brothers, John Jr. and Francis.

 Eslanda attended the University of Illinois and later graduated from Columbia University in New York with a B.S. degree in chemistry.
 She first became politically active during her years at Columbia, when her own interest in racial equality was reinforced by young intellectuals in New York.
 While there, she began to work at New York-Presbyterian Hospital, she soon became the head histological chemist of Surgical Pathology, the first black person to hold such a position.

 In 1920, Eslanda and Paul Robeson attended summer school at Columbia.
 They married one year later in August 1921.
 Eslanda gave up her intentions to study medicine and supported her husband as his business manager.
-Indeed, Paul credited her as the catalyst for his acting career, saying "Even then, I never meant to [become an actor].
+Indeed, Paul credited her as the catalyst for his acting career, saying: "Even then, I never meant to [become an actor].
 I just said yes to get her to quit pestering me."
 Eslanda worked at the hospital until 1925, when the career of her husband took more and more of her time.
 She spent time in Harlem, London and France in the following years.